 SPACING RULES FOR KOREAN

 Okay so people always say Korean writing is much easier than Japanese because of hangeul but hangeul has numerous spacing rules while Japanese doesn’t even have spacing.
 I love that about Japanese.
 If I had to deal with spacing rules on top of hiragana, katakana, kanji, I’d be pissed.
 I think Mandarin has no spacing rules too.
 Korean spacing rules are just arbitrary to me.
 I’ve googled spacing rules for Korean and like TENON Rules for Japanese I could never steel myself to actually read it.
 I think the site I went on was going to explain 40 of the rules and I couldn’t make it through the first one because I was like who gives a shit.
 It was one of those rules where they say for xyz you space it EXCEPT when it is ABC.
 My reasons for not giving a shit is multi-fold.
 First of all, Koreans aren’t masters of spacing rules either.
 There are people in Korea who try to make sure their CV’s follow spacing rules perfectly to have their CV’s stand out of from the crowd because a lot of people suck at the spacing rules.
 Some Korean people who text or post stuff on forum-type of places on the Korean internet insert no spaces or do whatever spacing they feel like.
 Instead of spelling tests, they have tests where the teacher dictates something and the students have to spell stuff correctly and have the correct spelling rules so it’s impossible to get a 100% if you don’t know all the spacing rules.
 Some of these spacing faux pas are so wide-spread that people think that the wrong spacing is the correct spacing.
 So even if you read a lot of Korean you’ll be bombarded with incorrect spacing unless you avoid the internet, texting, etc. I will say that from watching Korean TV I have not picked up the spacing rules because ultimately I don’t remember where they put the spaces since I’m just reading to further my comprehension or figure out what I’m hearing.
 It’s kinda like expecting myself to be able to write keyakizaka 欅坂 by hand just because i saw it a few times.
 The only time I notice Korean spacing is when I’m copying text by typing but I never do that nowadays since I can just take a screenshot or take a picture.
 In fact, in my very first lang-8 post for Korean I inserted zero spaces because I forgot that Korean has spacing since I never write in Korean.
 If I were to write something in Korean I’d just insert spaces liberally as I felt like it to make reading as easy and effortless as possible lol… I’d rather learn how to write a kanji character or a hanja character than remember a spacing rule for hangeul lol….
-The most I’ve done for spacing rules is read hangukdrama’s post on it and forget the information in its entirety so it’s like I never read it.
+The most I’ve done for spacing rules is read hangukdrama’s post on it and forget the information in its entirety so it’s like I never read it (I am keenly aware of this because of history of anking and lax anki settings!).
 I have no interest in it.

 My biggest reason for not wanting to learn the stuff that mentioned is that I have better stuff to do with my time.